We are open.

-MCR has two intensive care units, a birthing center and a special care nursery, a medical nursing unit, a surgical nursing unit, an inpatient acute rehabilitation unit and full-service radiology and laboratory departments.
-The hospital also is home to Air Link, which is UCHealth’s emergency medical, critical care air transportation program.
+Medical Center of the Rockies has two intensive care units, a birthing center and a special care nursery, a medical nursing unit, a surgical nursing unit, and full-service radiology and laboratory departments.
+The hospital is home to Air Link, UCHealth’s emergency medical and critical care air transportation program.

 Patient and visitor information

 Bring the following items to your pre-admission appointment:

 - A list of your medicines (prescription and non-prescription) you are currently taking, along with their dosage amounts and when you take them.
 You may bring the bottles or containers.
 Include supplements, vitamins, and herbs you routinely take.
 This medication form can help you create an up-to-date medication list.

 - Any forms you were asked to bring with you.

 - Your insurance information and Medicare card, if you have one.

 - A copy of your living will or advance directive, which will be placed in your medical record.